A Guide to Dimmable LED panel lights

 When it comes to introducing dimming to your lighting setup, make sure that the LED panel, or more specifically the driver, is dimmable.
 Most LED panels are sold with a non-dimmable driver, as a dimmable driver must include more electronics which adds cost.

-Once that’s all sorted, it’s simply a case of taking a look through our dimmer range choosing your dimming method.
+Once that’s all sorted, it’s simply a case of taking a look through our dimmer range and choosing your dimming method.

 Dimming methods